 The gNB-DU ID is configured at the gNB-DU and used to uniquely identify the gNB-DU at least within a gNB-CU.
-The gNB-DU provides its gNB-DU ID to the gNB-CU during the F1 Setup procedure.
-The gNB-DU ID is used only within F1AP procedures.

 6.2.3 ng-eNB-DU ID

 The ng-eNB-DU ID is configured at the ng-eNB-DU and used to uniquely identify the ng-eNB-DU at least within an ng-eNB-CU.
 The ng-eNB-DU provides its ng-eNB-DU ID to the ng-eNB-CU during the W1 Setup procedure.
 The ng-eNB-DU ID is used only within W1AP procedures.